 When Can An Adult Child Get a Payout for Pain and Suffering From a Parent’s Death?

-In Florida, if the parent wasn’t married at the time of death, the adult child can get compensation for loss of parental companionship and mental pain and suffering for the death of a parent.
+In Florida, if the parent was NOT married at the time of death, the adult child can get compensation for loss of parental companionship and mental pain and suffering for the death of a parent.

 The adult child may still be able to get compensation for value of lost support and services from the date of the injury to future.
 They may also get compensation for funeral expenses.